[Skip to main text]

 Take-out food trays

-Black plastic containers
+Black plastic of any kind

 Film plastics such as plastic wrap, grocery bags, dry-cleaning bags and trash bags

-Plastic or plastic-coated paper plates, straws and cups
+Plastic or plastic-coated paper plates and cups

 Recycle No. 2 plastic